hyili/PIAlgoChud/README.md

         - It will have only 1 RespPack left in the end, and that is the result.
     - Version 3.
         - Based on V2, V3 migrate the addition part into worker during CombinPQTMasterV3().
-        - But this performs a little bit worse, because of the overhead on ReqPack & RespPack is more than perform addition.
-        - So, currently use PQTMasterV2() as our default implementation.
+        - After optimize the memory allocation with shared_ptr, this performs the same as V2.
 - 3 parts of multithread stage:
     - Part 1.
         - binary splitting into suitable number of batch (this number must be power of 2)